 There will be opportunities for students to work with the public in our commercial massage clinics and work with athletes at local and national sports events.
 There will be further opportunities with local teams and as sports massage providers as part of a work placement.
 This is an entrepreneurial industry where professionals are often self-employed and students are well supported through our enterprisehive@UCB staff and activities.

-Upon successful completion of this course, graduates will be able to move into a wide variety of areas in the private and public sector.
+Upon successful completion of this course, you will be able to move into a wide variety of areas within the exercise, health and wellness sector.

 - Careers advice and guidance